Understanding what’s possible so you can work out what you really need

 General Security Metrics

-As changes are made over time, it can be difficult to get an overview of your security status, but you should check it regulalry.
+As changes are made over time, it is important to get attorney’s help against sexual crimes charges similarly it can be difficult to get an overview of your security status, but you should check it regulalry.
 It’s good practice to clean up redundant items so that they can’t be hijacked and abused.
 For example, inactive Users could be reactivated by someone with malicious intent.
 Redundant Roles could also be misused.

 Find out what other reporting/metrics the solutions offer to help you keep your security tight and clean.